KomalKaur0/memory-manager/README.md

 - Cannot leverage connection patterns to improve accuracy over time
 - Treats each piece of information as independent

-We believe we can combine the embedding space's ability to [] ideas and use a [] to draw connections between them.
+We believe we can combine the embedding space's ability to store ideas and use a graph to draw connections between them.
 In essence, we are inspired by the human mind to create a memory solution that can dynamically use nodes in a graph like neurons in a brain.

 ## What it does